private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

   payments flow between the same two parties.
 * Many DAN applications will want to track state (such as NFTs) as well as currency balances.
 Account-based ledgers make this type of application far simpler.

-Tari side-chain accounts MUST be representable as, or convertible to, a valid base layer UTXO.

-When a side-chain pegs out, either partially (when users withdraw funds) or completely (when the side-chain shuts down), all balances MUST be returned to the base layer in a manner that satisfies the Tari base layer consensus rules.

 ##### Pedersen commitments and account-based ledgers